xapax/security/cross-site-scripting.md

 Cross-site-scripting, or XSS as it is sometimes abbreviated to, is an attack that let's the attacker execute javascript code in the browser of the victim.

 ## So, what's the worst that can happen?

-The attacker is probably not that interestd in changing the color or font of the website the victim is visiting.
+The attacker is probably not that interested in changing the color or font of the website the victim is visiting.
 Although s/he could do that.
-The worst that can happen is probablt the following:
+The worst that can happen is probably the following:

 1. Complete control over the browser
 The attacker can access plugins.
 Like password managers.
 The attacker can trick the user into allowing webcam or audio.